dineshkumar-mb/reacthooks/README.md

 \- React hooks enhance functional components by managing state and side effects efficiently.

-\- Understanding when and how to use each hook is crucial for building performant R
+\- Understanding when and how to use each hook is crucial for building and performance of React applications.

+**Conclusion**: Understanding these hooks is essential for managing state and side effects in React applications effectively.
+Use them to write cleaner, more efficient code.